 At this point a disciple of laisser faire must be troubled over what was made of it by one who is renowned as its great expositor.
 But there is still more.
-After concluding his statement of the five exceptions to laisser faire, Mill warned against using them in a way that would prevent government intervention when it otherwise seemed necesgovernment intervention when it otherwise seemed neces-sary.
-He wished it known that if intervention seemed to be called for and could not be justified by one of the five ex-ceptions, government should intervene nevertheless.
-He said: "In the particular circumstances of a given age or nation, there is scarcely anything, really important to the general interest, which it may not be desirable, or even necessary, that the government should take upon itself, not because private individuals cannot effectually perform it, but because they will not."
-They most likely will not in those places where the rulers are superior in ability and purpose to the ruled, as in a country conquered by a peo-ple who are more energetic and cultivated than the na-tives are.
-Mill's remarks at this point would be coldly re-ceived by the underdeveloped countries today, but most of them would welcome his rejection of the market as the guide to development.
-Mill, to be sure, did say that what government does it should do in a way that prepares peo-ple to do in time the same thing for themselves.
-But that time can be very far into the future, and meanwhile government direction may do more to make people de-pendent on it than to teach them how to do without it.
+After concluding his statement of the five exceptions to laisser faire, Mill warned against using them in a way that would prevent government intervention when it otherwise seemed necessary.
+He wished it known that if intervention seemed to be called for and could not be justified by one of the five exceptions, government should intervene nevertheless.
+He said: "In the particular circumstances of a given age or nation, there is scarcely anything, really important to the general interest, which it may not be desirable, or even necessary, that the government should take upon itself, not because private individuals cannot effectually perform it, but because they will not."22 They most likely will not in those places where the rulers are superior in ability and purpose to the ruled, as in a country conquered by a people who are more energetic and cultivated than the natives are.
+Mill's remarks at this point would be coldly received by the underdeveloped countries today, but most of them would welcome his rejection of the market as the guide to development.
+Mill, to be sure, did say that what government does it should do in a way that prepares people to do in time the same thing for themselves.
+But that time can be very far into the future, and meanwhile government direction may do more to make people dependent on it than to teach them how to do without it.
 Not unfairly, one may recall Mill to himself.
-The last sensary.
-He wished it known that if intervention seemed to be Not unfairly, one may recall Mill to himself.
-The last sen-tence quoted above is on the last page of the Principles.
+The last sentence quoted above is on the last page of the Principles.
 On the last page of On Liberty, he said that a state which tried to do everything for the people would find it really could not do very much, because the people in time would not be worth doing much for.